Ubari: Geography

-The Ubari oasis settlement is the second center for the Kel Ajjer Tuareg people, after Ghat.
-Neighbouring villages include Germa, and Garran.

 Ubari is located in one of the sunniest and driest areas in the world.
 It has a hot desert climate (Köppen climate classification BWh) with short, very warm winters but long, extremely hot summers.
-Average annual rainfall is one of the lowest found on the planet with only 8 mm (0.31 in) and many decades may easily pass without seeing any rainfall at all.
+Average annual rainfall is one of the lowest on the planet with only 8 mm (0.31 in) and many decades may easily pass without any rainfall at all.
 Ubari has permanent, unlimited sunshine and clear skies all year round and in all seasons.
 Clouds are extremely rare over this bone-dry land.
 Average high temperatures exceed 40 °C (104 °F) from June to September.

 NC186 is an oil field in southwest Ubari, operated by Repsol.

 Libyan civil wars

-During the 2011 Libyan civil war the town was captured by the forces of the National Transitional Council on 22 September 2011.
+During the 2011 Libyan civil war, the town was captured by the forces of the National Transitional Council on 22 September 2011.

 On 19 November 2011, Saif al-Islam Gaddafi and a few associates were captured and detained about 50 kilometers west of Ubari as they were trying to flee to neighbouring Niger.
-Following the 2nd civil war, the city has been claimed by independent Tuareg and Toubou tribes.